Germany to propose national funds for high debt

 The proposal looks similar to an idea touted by the government's independent "wise men" advisors on Nov 9, only their idea was to set up a European Redemption Pact with common liability.
 It was rejected by Chancellor Angela Merkel who saw it creating constitutional problems.

-But Schaeuble's funds would be national, which would get around German concerns about the "communitarization" of debt between European states.
+But Schaeuble's funds would be national, which would get around German concerns about the "communitarisation" of debt between European states.

 (Reporting by Matthias Sobolewski, Writing by Sylvia Westall)